 Seth Guy creates playful performative works which propose a discourse into the cross-modal correspondence of auditory and visual perception.
 Working at the intersections of language, memory and imagination, in which the act of listening initiates a need to reinvent, his work is experimental and idiosyncratic; often humorous and occasionally disquieting.

-Over the course of the coming year for my Lab451 residency I will be developing three concurrent performance projects each investigating different collaborative practices.
+Over the course of 2018 for my Lab451 residency I will be developing three concurrent performance projects each investigating different collaborative practices.
+Collaborators are openly sought for these projects and this page will be updated regularly as each project develops.

 D!N DINS (2016-)